zaofer/repo1/DUP_linux_readme.txt

   arbitration service of VMware ESX 4.1 and timeout occurs.
 The timeout occurs in the following instances:

- • When you start “DSM SA Shared Service” on the VMware ESX 4.1 managed node, it runs Inventory Collector.
-To work around this issue, uninstall Server Administrator or wait until the Inventory Collector completes execution before attempting to stop the “DSM SA Shared Service”.
+ â€¢ When you start â€œDSM SA Shared Serviceâ€ on the VMware ESX 4.1 managed node, it runs Inventory Collector.
+To work around this issue, uninstall Server Administrator or wait until the Inventory Collector completes execution before attempting to stop the â€œDSM SA Shared Serviceâ€.

- • When you manually try to run DUPs or the Inventory Collector on the VMware ESX 4.1 managed node while USB arbitration service is running.
+ â€¢ When you manually try to run DUPs or the Inventory Collector on the VMware ESX 4.1 managed node while USB arbitration service is running.
    To fix the issue, stop the USB arbitration service and run the DUPs or the Inventory Collector.
    To stop the USB arbitration service:
-   1. Use the “ps aux|grep usb” to check if the USB arbitration service is running.
+   1. Use the â€œps aux|grep usbâ€ to check if the USB arbitration service is running.
-   2. Use the “chkconfig usbarbitrator off” command to prevent the USB arbitration service from starting during boot.
+   2. Use the â€œchkconfig usbarbitrator offâ€ command to prevent the USB arbitration service from starting during boot.
    3. After you stop the usbarbitrator, reboot the server to allow the DUPs and/or the Inventory collector to run.